SuuTTT/wuliu0603/ReadMe.md

 ### 6. Update Monitor Module
 Monitors real-time changes in user demand and warehouse inventory and updates the data and model accordingly.

-Sure!
-Here's how you might add a section to your README explaining how to create a table using `create-database.sql` in MySQL.

----

 ## Database Setup